Asako Hirabayashi

-Asako Hirabayashi (born 1960) is a Japanese-American contemporary composer and harpsichordist.
+Asako Hirabayashi (born 1960) is a Japanese-American contemporary composer, librettist, and harpsichordist.

 Early life and training

 Hirabayashi was born in Japan and began composing and playing piano at age 7.
 She graduated from college in Japan as a composition major.
 She encountered the harpsichord in Japan, and adopted it as a good fit for her small hands and her desire to play on rare instruments.
 She moved to the United States in order to study harpsichord performance and composition at the Juilliard School in the 1990s.
 She earned a doctorate degree from Juilliard writing a dissertation titled, "Ornamentation in the harpsichord music of William Byrd."

 Career

 In the early 2000s, she moved to Minnesota where she became an active member of the Japan America Society of Minnesota.
 She performs locally, nationally and internationally, while composing and teaching.
 Her most recognized compositions include an opera, a Concerto for Four Harpsichords and Strings, and solo harpsichord and chamber pieces.

 Hirabayashi's interest in historical instruments led her to collaborate with violinist Margaret Humphrey.
 They started the duo Cerulean Fire in 2012.
 Their mission is to provide the highest quality of music as well as increase the general public's awareness and appreciation of concerts with historical instruments.
 In 2014 Hirabayashi took over producing a "Music and Flower" show with the group Sogetsu Ikebana Group.
-This show was had been started by her friend Eiji Ikeda, a violist of the Minnesota Orchestra.
+This show had been started by her friend Eiji Ikeda, a violist of the Minnesota Orchestra.

 Performing her own compositions and other works, Asako makes regular appearances at the Baroque Room in Minneapolis.
 She performed in Japan, Carnegie Hall, London, and several global venues.
 She regularly collaborates with string players and other performers.

 Hirabayashi teaches in her studio at the Saint Paul Conservatory.